sokimaaa/6CORE/1-documentation/profiles/usage.md

 ## Why do we need profiles?
-To change configuration in `.properties` files easily for different environments.
+To change configuration easily by using different `.properties` files for different environments.

 ## What profiles are present in application?
 At the moment there are two profiles if our application: